O'Hare International Airport: Arrival of passenger service and subsequent growth

 Scheduled passenger service began in 1955, but growth was slow at first.
 Although Chicago had invested over $25 million in O'Hare, Midway remained the world's busiest airport and airlines were reluctant to move until highway access and other improvements were completed.
 The April 1957 Official Airline Guide listed 36 weekday departures from O'Hare, while Midway had 414.
 Improvements began to attract the airlines: O'Hare's first international terminal opened in August 1958, and by April 1959 the airport had expanded to 7,200 acre with new hangars, terminals, parking and other facilities.
 The expressway link to downtown Chicago, now known as the Kennedy Expressway, was completed in 1960.
-And new Terminals 2 and 3, designed by C. F. Murphy and Associates, opened on January 1, 1962.
+New Terminals 2 and 3, designed by C. F. Murphy and Associates, opened on January 1, 1962.

-The biggest factor driving the airlines from Midway to O'Hare was the jet airliner; the first scheduled jet at O'Hare was an American 707 from New York to Chicago to San Francisco on March 22, 1959.
-One-mile-square (1.6-kilometer-square) Midway had no space for the runways that 707s and DC-8s required.
+The biggest factor driving airlines to relocate their operations from Midway to O'Hare was the jet airliner; the first scheduled jet at O'Hare was an American 707 from New York to Chicago to San Francisco on March 22, 1959.
+One-mile-square (2.6-kilometer-square) Midway had no space for the runways that 707s and DC-8s required.
 Airlines had been reluctant to move to O'Hare, but they naturally did not want to split their operations: in July 1962, the last fixed-wing scheduled airline flight in Chicago moved from Midway to O'Hare.
 Until United returned in July 1964, Midway's only scheduled airline was Chicago Helicopter Airways.
 The arrival of Midway's traffic quickly made O'Hare the world's busiest airport, serving 10 million passengers annually.
 Within two years, that number would double, with Chicagoans boasting that more people passed through O'Hare in 12 months than Ellis Island had processed in its entire existence.
-O'Hare remained the world's busiest airport until it was eclipsed by Hartsfield Jackson Atlanta International Airport in 1998.
+O'Hare remained the world's busiest airport until it was eclipsed by Hartsfield-Jackson Atlanta International Airport in 1998.

 O'Hare had four runways in 1955; 8000 foot runway 14R/32L opened in 1956 and was extended to 11600 ft a few years later, allowing nonstops to Europe.
 Runway 9R/27L (now 10L/28R) opened in 1968 and runway 4R/22L in 1971.